dcc5235/React-Refresher/README.md

 <details><summary>Life Cycle Methods</summary>

 Various life cycle methods serve different purposes and are triggered at different times in a component's lifecycle.
+See diagram [here](https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/).

 #### Mounting
+##### componentDidMount(): constructor → render → DOM & refs updates → componentDidMount
+This is the phase when components are put on the DOM for the first time (inserted into the tree).
+Before a life cycle method is called, React first calls the constructor which is where the super()(a method on the class inside the constructor) is located.
+The super() will pull in all methods and functionality from whatever it is extending (allows class component to have access to all other life cycle components.
+Inside the constructor, when this.state is called, state is initialized on the class (helpful for other life cycle components that may need state).

+After the state is called, the render method is called.
+The component tells JavaScript what to display as HTML.
+Any prop values are evaluated in the HTML at this point, too.
+Then, React updates the DOM and the component is mounted as a base class component.
+Finally, the componentDidMount() is called which is when we do things like API calls.

 #### Updating